Rebuilding the PYNQ base overlay

 If you chose not to generate the bitstream in the Tcl file, you can generate it later in Vivado by clicking on the Generate Bitstream button.

 The base overlay is already installed in the PYNQ image for the PYNQ-Z1/PYNQ-Z2 boards.
 If this was a new overlay, the .bit and .tcl could be copied to the board.
 This will be covered in a later tutorial.

 The block design for the base overlay should now be created.

 The base design contains a large number of IP blocks and design elements which will be explored in the next tutorial.

 Vivado - Xilinx software for building hardware designs for Zynq

 IP - Intellectual Property - hardware blocks that implement a function.
 IP blocks can be reused to create new hardware designs.

-git - version control application and system
+git - version control system

 IP-XACT - an XML format for IP that defines and describes individual blocks.
 Xilinx IP in Vivado is based on this format.
 IP-XACT makes it easier to use IP to create new designs.